Table of Contents:

 Pencil cases are to be left in school at all times.

 Boys will keep their books in their own personal storage boxes.
 Storage boxes are provided by the school.

 Boys will be allowed to bring their homework journals home each evening.
 Journals should be wiped down before they are placed back into the school bag.

 7. Hygiene and Cleaning in Schools

-St. Patrick’s BNS, Hollypark will comply with specific advice in relation to school cleaning is set out in the HPSC advice and is covered in the induction training.
+St. Patrick’s BNS, Hollypark will comply with the specific advice in relation to school cleaning is set out in the HPSC advice and is covered in the induction training.
 This advice sets out the cleaning regime required to support schools to prevent COVID-19 infections and the enhanced cleaning required in the event of a suspected cases of COVID-19.
 Schools are asked to carefully read and understand the cleaning advice and to apply that to all areas of the school as appropriate.

 8. Dealing with a Suspected Case of COVID-19

 Staff or pupils of St. Patrick’s BNS, Hollypark should not attend school if displaying any symptoms of COVID-19.
-The following outlines how our school will deal with a suspected case that may arise in a school setting.
+The following outlines how a school should deal with a suspected case that may arise in a school setting.

 If a staff member/pupil displays symptoms of COVID-19 while at school the following are the procedures to be implemented: